Documented. Systemic. Undeniable.

 Criminal Charges Trigger No Civil Stay

-When an accused person sues the person who reported them while criminal charges are pending, there is no automatic stay of the civil action in Texas.
-Victims are forced to litigate while the accused simultaneously invokes Fifth Amendment rights.
-The constitutional framework designed to prevent this is structurally bypassed.
+When an accused person sues their accuser while criminal charges are pending, there is no automatic stay of the civil action in Texas.
+The Constitution's protections are structurally undermined.
+Victims are forced to litigate while the accused invokes rights they simultaneously deny others.

 05